-The problem with using a UV filter with a pump is that there is glass introduced directly into the water system.
-If the pump is allowed to exert water hammer through the UV unit then there’s a chance the quartz will break.
-The one positive thing about this happening is that you’ll know right away.
+The problem with using a UV unit (or UV filter) with a pump is that the UV unit contains a glass tube (or quartz sleeve) that sits within the water system.
+If the pump is allowed to exert water hammering through the UV unit then there’s a chance the quartz will break.
+If that does happen then then you’ll know right away.
 Water will tend to come gushing out of the UV unit and the alarm will likely start beeping like mad.

 We recommend that the UV unit and pump be compatible.
 If you have a huge pump capable of producing many times the capacity of the UV unit then not only would it have been undersized but should the pump ever go up that high, the pressure rating would likely be exceeded.